 So how do you leverage a tool like the sales CRM that’s designed to do all, see all, and know all, without micromanaging your sales team?
 We have a few suggestions.

 Is your team especially inefficient at maintaining lead communication?

-One of our clients – a real estate company with multiple properties – liked to ensure that clients visiting any of their locations were sent location details with map links well in advance, along with an SMS on the day.
+One of our clients – a real estate company with multiple properties – wanted to ensure that clients visiting their locations were sent location details.
+The details should include map links well in advance and an SMS on the day.